CloudSixteen/Clockwork/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, get in touch with the staff team via the [CloudSixteen Discord](https://discordapp.com/invite/EEg47Dw).
+To report a vulnerability, get in touch with the staff team via the [Cloud Sixteen Discord](https://discordapp.com/invite/EEg47Dw).